pmosse/react-web3-events/README.md

 This project is a test application that shows how to visualize past events emitted by a contract deployed to the Ethereum Mainnet by using React + Web3.
 In particular, it connects to the ENS Registrar Contract and visualizes the past BidRevealed events, starting at a specified block number.
 It uses Infura to connect to the Mainnet.

+For simplicity reasons it is not validating the inputs.

 The code was styled with [![code style: prettier](https://img.shields.io/badge/code_style-prettier-ff69b4.svg?style=flat-square)](https://github.com/prettier/prettier)

 ## How to run: